Overview

 When working with OpenAI’s API, it’s important to set up your environment and client correctly to ensure secure and efficient API calls.
 This guide shows you how to create a basic integration using Galileo’s OpenAI client wrapper.
+In this guide you will:

 The Galileo OpenAI wrapper currently only supports the synchronous chat completions API.